k0retux/fuddly/README.md

-fuddly is a fuzzing framework.
+fuddly is a fuzzing and data manipulation framework.

 List of features
 ----------------